Metadrop/drupal-artifact-builder/README.md

 drupal-artifact-builder create
 ```

-Track the changes into git:
+Only track the changes into git (it is needed to generate the artifact first):

 ```
 drupal-artifact-builder git --repository git@example.com:example/example.git